caviumnetworks/dpdk-dts/test_plans/fortville_rss_granularity_config_test_plan.rst

 testpmd> set_hash_input_set 0 ipv4-tcp tcp-src-port add
 testpmd> set_hash_input_set 0 ipv4-tcp tcp-dst-port add

-send packet as step 2, got hash value and queue value that output from the testpmd on DUT, the values shoud be should be different with the values from step 3 & step 4, should be same as step 2.
+send packet as step 2, got hash value and queue value that output from the testpmd on DUT, the values should be different with the values from step 3 & step 4, should be same as step 2.

 6. set hash input set by testpmd on dut, enable tcp-src-port, tcp-dst-port